Continued radio observations of GW170817 3.5 years post-merger: Observations and data reduction

 \subsection{X-ray Data}

 We reprocessed and analyzed the Chandra ACIS-S observations of the GW170817 field obtained between 2020 December 10 and 2021 January 27 (obsIDs 22677, 24887, 24888, 24889, 23870, 24923, 24924; 150.5 ks, PI Margutti) using the same procedure described in \cite{2020arXiv200602382M}.
-For observations where the source was not apparent, we used the relative position of the other X-ray sources in the field of view to determine the source extraction region.
-By combining the spectral products of all 7 observations and fitting the data with an absorbed power-law model where hydrogen column density $N_{\rm H}$ has been fixed to the Galactic value and the photon index $\Gamma=1-\beta$ has been fixed to 1.57 \citep{2020arXiv200602382M}, we find an unabsorbed flux density of $(2.1^{+0.7}_{-0.6})\times10^{-4} \,\mu$Jy at $2.4\times10^{17}$\,Hz (1\,keV; $1\sigma$ uncertainty).
-To investigate if $\Gamma$ is different from 1.57, we refitted the Chandra data leaving $\Gamma$ as a free parameter.
-From the 2020 December--January 2021 data we find $\Gamma=2.16^{+1.48}_{-1.18}$.
-If we additionally combine the 96.6\,ks of data obtained in 2020 March, we get $\Gamma= 0.98^{+0.77}_{-0.76}$ (90\% uncertainties).
-Hence, in both cases, the value of $\Gamma$ is consistent (well within the 90\% confidence interval) with $\Gamma=1.57$.
-Our results are also consistent with \citet[][]{2020GCN.29055....1H,2021GCN.29375....1H,2020GCN.29038....1T}.
+We find an unabsorbed flux density of $(1.70\pm0.45)\times10^{-4} \,\mu$Jy at $2.4\times10^{17}$\,Hz (1\,keV; $1\sigma$ uncertainty) by combining the spectral products of all seven observations and fitting the data with an absorbed power-law model where the hydrogen column density $N_{\rm H}$ has been fixed to the Galactic value, and where the photon index $\Gamma$ ($N_{E_{\nu}}\propto E_{\nu}^{-\Gamma}$,where $E_{\nu}=h\nu$) has been fixed to 1.58 \citep{2020arXiv200602382M}.
+To investigate if $\Gamma$ is different from 1.58, we refitted the Chandra data leaving $\Gamma$ as a free parameter.
+From the 2020 December--January 2021 data we find $\Gamma=2.71^{+1.43}_{-1.08}$.
+If we additionally combine the 96.6\,ks of data obtained in 2020 March, we get $\Gamma= 1.84^{+0.80}_{-0.73}$ (90\% uncertainties).
+Hence, in both cases, the value of $\Gamma$ is consistent (well within the 90\% confidence interval) with $\Gamma=1.58$.
+Our results are also consistent with \citet[][]{2020GCN.29055....1H,2021GCN.29375....1H,2020GCN.29038....1T,2021arXiv210413378T}.